 - 3-4 ounces vanilla candy coating

-- 3 tbsp instant French vanilla pudding mix do not prepare
+- 3 tablespoon instant French vanilla pudding mix do not prepare

-- 3 tbsp instant banana pudding mix do not prepare
+- 3 tablespoon instant banana pudding mix do not prepare

 - 10 banana chips

 - Begin by running your vanilla wafers through a food processor.
 Set aside ⅓ cup of the crumbs in a small mixing bowl.
 Add the remaining to a large mixing bowl.